 Jeanette Cool, Executive Director

-Ms. Cool studied music at the University of Kansas in Lawrence, earning a bachelor’s and graduate degree in music theory.
+Ms. Cool studied music at the University of Kansas in Lawrence, earning a bachelor’s and a graduate degree in music theory.
 She was organist and choir director at Our Redeemer’s Lutheran Church in South San Francisco (1995-2013) and secretary of the San Francisco Chapter of the American Guild of Organists executive committee (2010 – 2013).
-Currently, Ms. Cool is Secretary of the Board of Directors of Bright Stars of Bethlehem, a USA non-profit that supports the health, educational, cultural and spiritual development of people in Palestine through the outreach programs of the Diyar Consortium.
+Currently, Ms. Cool is Secretary of the Board of Directors of Bright Stars of Bethlehem, a USA non-profit that supports the health, educational, cultural, and spiritual development of people in Palestine through the outreach programs of the Diyar Consortium.

 For many years, Ms. Cool provided business management for entrepreneurs.
 This work led her to a very special client: Sam Mazza.
 She immensely enjoyed her long tenure and relationship with Mr. Mazza, whose idiosyncratic ways and sure-footed independence set the stage for an enduring and distinct legacy in the Sam Mazza Foundation.

 As the foundation’s executive director, Ms. Cool takes great pride in honoring Mr. Mazza by shaping his legacy to have visibility and long-lasting impact.

 Anne Galjour is a veteran playwright and performer whose theatrical works have been produced by numerous professional theatres, colleges, and theatre festivals around the country.
 Her plays and solo performance work have garnered numerous local and national awards.
 She is a lecturer in the Creative Writing Department at San Francisco State University.
 Ms. Galjour is committed to supporting the next generation of artists and arts educators through her work on the Board of Directors of the Sam Mazza Foundation.